joshiepillow/CustomItems/README.md

 Important parts:
 - CustomItems basic constructor
 - CustomItems copy constructor
+- Lambda variables
-- Assigned Functions
+- setPersistentData(ItemStack i)

-Everything seems pretty self explanatory.
+Everything seems pretty self explanatory, but I'll add a brief overview.
+Create a new CustomItems, set its lambdas, and the use `setPersistentData` to add this behavior to an ItemStack.